-The film stars Michael Rooker (The Dark Half; Slither; The Walking Dead) as the nomadic killer Henry, Tom Towles (Night of the Living Dead 1990; The Pit and the Pendulum; The Devil’s Rejects) as Otis, a prison buddy with whom Henry is living, and Tracy Arnold as Becky, Otis’ sister.
-The character of Henry is loosely based on real life serial killer Henry Lee Lucas.
+The movie stars Michael Rooker (Guardians of the Galaxy; The Dark Half; Slither) as the nomadic killer Henry, Tom Towles (Night of the Living Dead 1990; The Pit and the Pendulum; The Devil’s Rejects) as Otis, a prison buddy with whom Henry is living, and Tracy Arnold as Becky, Otis’ sister.
+The character of Henry is loosely based on real-life serial killer Henry Lee Lucas.

 On December 6, 2016, a 30th Anniversary Blu-ray was released in North America by Dark Sky Films.
 The film is restored in 4K from the original 16mm camera negatives with a new 5.1 audio mix from the stereo 35mm mag reels, all approved by director John McNaughton.
 Special features: